-2.2.2 EBRD
+2.2.1 EBRD

-EBRD's ESP and PRs cover key environmental and social components for consideration, assessment and management in their investments.
+EBRD has an internal Environmental and Social Policy (2019) and a set of specific Performance Requirement (PRs) covering key environmental and social components for consideration, assessment and management in their investments.
 These reflect EBRD's commitments to promote EU environmental standards as well as the European Principles for the Environment in their investments.

-PR1 on Assessment and Management of Environmental and Social Risks and Impacts, sets the requirements for Clients to establish and maintain an ESMS 'appropriate to the nature and scale of the project and commensurate with the level of its environmental and social impacts and issues in line with GIP.
+Performance Requirement 1 (PR1) on Assessment and Management of Environmental and Social Impacts and Issues, sets the requirements for clients to establish and maintain an Environmental and Social Management System (ESMS) 'appropriate to the nature and scale of the project and commensurate with the level of its environmental and social impacts and issues in line with GIP.
 The objective of such a management system is to integrate the implementation of environmental and social requirements into a streamlined and coordinated process and to embed it in the main operational activities of the client assessment of impacts and issues.
 In addition, projects are required to establish an overarching policy that defines the project's environmental and social objectives.
 Also, an ESMP will be developed based on the outcome of the ESIA and stakeholder engagement process.